tud-hri/joan/docs/setup-carla-windows.md

 * __[Make](http://gnuwin32.sourceforge.net/packages/make.htm){target="_blank"}__: Generates the executables.
 Please follow the link and download the "Complete package, except sources" setup.
 Install it and after installing add the binary folder (C:\Program Files (x86)\GnuWin32\bin by default) the the system `PATH` variable. follow the link in the info box below if you're not sure how to do this.
 * __[PowerShell 5.0 or newer](https://www.microsoft.com/en-us/download/details.aspx?id=54616){target="_blank"}__: If you have Windows 10, it already includes this.
 If however you are still using Windows 7, you need to update PowerShell to version 5.0 or newer to be able to use out-of-the-box build scripts provided with carla.
 Follow steps 1 to 3 [here](https://www.csoonline.com/article/3343048/how-to-install-powershell-5-on-windows-7.html){target="_blank"}

 !!!
-Important
-    When you already have installed versions of the above mentioned software please make sure that the bin folders are added to the system's `PATH` variable!
+Important When you already have installed versions of these tools, please make sure that the bin folders are added to the system's `PATH` variable!
 If you don't know how to do so, check ['Adding to System Variables'](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/){target="_blank"}.

 ### Visual Studio 2017